MaterializeInc/materialize/doc/user/content/transform-data/optimization.md

 Indexes in Materialize maintain the complete up-to-date query results in memory (and not just the index keys and the pointers to data rows).
-Unlike some other databases, Materialize can use an index to serve query results even if the query does not specify a `WHERE` condition on the index key(s).
+Unlike some other databases, Materialize can use an index to serve query results even if the query does not specify a `WHERE` condition on the index keys.
 Serving queries from an index is fast since the results are already up-to-date and in memory.

 Materialize can use [indexes](/concepts/indexes/) to further optimize query